-1. Upfront costs
+1. Upfront and monthly costs

 If you plan to keep an ATM on your business's premises indefinitely, buying one upfront may be the better deal in the long run.
-However, if you're uncertain how long you'll need a machine, or if it will be worthwhile to your business's bottom line over the next year or two, then leasing could work better as a proof of concept.
+However, if you're uncertain how long you'll need a machine, or if it will be worthwhile to your business's bottom line over the next year or two, leasing could work better as a proof of concept.

 2. Latest ATM models

-You can expect to be responsible for most of the maintenance yourself if you own your ATM, or you'll have to pay someone to come out to fix it if something breaks.
-The retailer you bought the machine from may offer techs on staff or refer you to a contractor who can repair the ATM for a fee.
+If you own your ATM, you will be responsible for most of the maintenance, or you'll have to pay someone to come fix it if something breaks.
+The retailer you bought the machine from may have techs on staff or may refer you to a contractor who can repair the ATM for a fee.

 5. Your type of business